 When a friend's grandmother passed on, she didn't nominate anyone to receive what was in her CPF.
 That resulted in a long and arduous process involving a lot of red tape in order for the family to receive the money.

 Make sure your parents have wills drawn up and that they review their wills regularly.
-As unlikely as it may be, you don't want to end up with Chinese drama-esque family squabble over who inherits what.
+As unlikely as it may be, you don't want to end up with a TV drama-esque family squabble over who inherits what.

 DO: Speak to a lawyer and find out what needs to be done to ensure everything's all hunky-dory.